-In light of this, MoveWell is happy to advocate the use of effectual foam rolling in the initial part of a warm-up, prior to task the specific dynamic movements, activation and load acceptance phases.
-We have bought to market a range of SMFR tools that are simple and effective.
+In light of this, MoveWell is happy to advocate the use of effectual foam rolling in the initial part of a warm-up, to desensitise tight tissue prior to task the specific dynamic movements, activation and load acceptance phases.
+We have bought to market a range of SM tools that are simple and effective.
 Made from Cork – a responsibly sourced natural material, high density, with anti-bacterial and microbial properties.

-How is SMR beneficial in recovering from exercise?
+How is Self Massage beneficial in recovering from exercise?

-We should be clear that SMR is part of the jigsaw and athletic recovery should be complimented by the following key elements to allow your body the best chance to recover:
+We should be clear that SM is part of the jigsaw and athletic recovery should be complimented by the following key elements to allow your body the best chance to recover:

 - Achieve optimal sleep (commonly believed to be >8 hours per night, but specific to the individual)

 - Task specific warm up (preparation) and cool down (recovery) addressing movement in all three planes of motion, include SMFR dynamic movements, activation exercises and graduated load acceptance.

 - Avoid static stretching pre-exercise as it has been shown to reduce strength, power and explosiveness

 - Don’t go too hard, too fast, graduate training loads over several weeks.

 - Optimal hydration spread throughout the day

 At MoveWell we have created travel ready packages to enable both consistency in SMR and our activation bands to enable neuromuscular preparation and load acceptance through movement and positions that are specific to the activity being undertaken.